Cripple Creek Colorado

 HISTORY OF MANIFESTATIONS

 There are two spirits who still enjoy this structure.
-Maggie is described as being either a beautiful red head; or some say a brunette, around 25 years old, who wears her hair pinned up.
+Maggie is described as being either a beautiful red head, or some say a brunette, around 25 years old, who wears her hair pinned up.
 The second spirit is her male companion, who likes to play with the slot machines as well with her.

 We can speculate who she was while alive.
 She could’ve been the daughter of a building owner, or of one of the merchants who had a business there.
-If she was the wife of a merchant, she probably would’ve continued in her duties in the area where the business was located, perhaps even wanting to supervise the living as they ran their business.
+If she was the wife of a merchant, she probably would’ve continued in the area where the business was located, perhaps even wanting to supervise the living as they ran their business.
 Perhaps she worked as an employee of one of the businesses here during the turn of the century.

 Who is the male entity seen with her?
 Sometimes spirits hang around a place because their loved ones have chosen to stay earthbound in a structure that they all loved.